- Special Event Request & Procedure

 Parades require Police Department approval prior to submitting an Application for Special Event Permit.
 Please contact the Fuquay-Varina Police Department’s Special Events Coordinator, Chris Gathman, by phone at 919-552-1434 or by email.

-Parades, Picket Lines and Group Demonstrations require completion of the Fuquay-Varina Police Department Permit for Parade, Picket Lines and/or Group Demonstrations
+Parades, Picket Lines, and Group Demonstrations require completion of the Fuquay-Varina Police Department Permit for Parade, Picket Lines, and/or Group Demonstrations Form

 For additional information, please refer to the Town of Fuquay-Varina Code of Ordinances: Part 6 Licensing and Regulation; Chapter 2 Street & Sidewalk Use & Regulation; Article C Parades & Demonstrations.